About Cherikoff Australian Ingredients – Part 1: A Bit of History

 Well, after 4 years of a mix of full and part time study and another year part-time to go on to finish a triple major (environmental biology, biochemistry and industrial microbiology) I was pleased to get a paying job (such as it was in science research in this country).
 What followed was 6 years in clinical pharmacology working on the brain reactions to various neurotransmitters and therapeutic drugs.
 It proved to be excellent training for my current focus on food safety and in sourcing, screening and marketing active medicinal compounds from Australian botanicals for use in biotherapies.

-The grant money at the UNSW was ultimately not renewed in 1982 and after a brief 3 months on the benches with the unemployed, I applied for a position undertaking scientific analytical research into the nutritional value of native foods at the Human Nutrition Unit at the University of Sydney.
+The grant money at the UNSW was ultimately not renewed in 1982 and after a brief 3 months on the benches with the unemployed, I applied for a position undertaking analytical research into the nutritional value of Australian wild foods at the Human Nutrition Unit at the University of Sydney.

 In some ways, it was serendipitous that I landed this job because I was one out of 84 other applicants.
 Yet thus began an accelerated learning curve on my teenage passion; that of finding and eating Australian wild foods, then popularly known as bushfood or bush tucker but nowadays better referred to as authentic Australian food or just wild foods.